Kimsec/Stream-Control/readme.md

 ### Software
 - Python 3.10 or newer
-- OBS Studio with obs-websocket plugin (version 5)
+- OBS Studio with obs-websocket (version 5)
 - nginx with RTMP module (if streaming to multiple platforms)
+- Stats page for streaming / API from SLS for instance

 ### Twitch Connection
 - Twitch account